• Home

 About This Version

-Tony Bennett recorded “The Best Thing To Be Is A Person” in 1964 for his album Who Can I Turn To.
-George Siravo wrote the arrangement and conducted the orchestra.
+Tony Bennett recorded this version of Autumn Leaves on October 14, 1964, for his album Who Can I Turn To.
+George Siravo wrote the arrangement.

-Filed Under: Song of the Day Tagged With: Alan Brandt, Bob Haymes, George Siravo, Tony Bennett, Who Can I Turn To
+Filed Under: Song of the Day Tagged With: George Siravo, Jacques Prevert, Johnny Mercer, Joseph Kosma, Tony Bennett, Who Can I Turn To

 Song of the Day: Between the Devil and the Deep Blue Sea